kazemnejad/jekyll-course-website-template/logistics.md

 We will use the Python programming language for all assignments in this course.
 Python is a great general-purpose programming language on its own, but with the help of a few popular libraries (numpy, scipy, matplotlib) it becomes a powerful environment for scientific computing.

-We expect that many of you will have some experience with Python and numpy; for the rest of you, we will provide a quick crash course both on the Python programming language and on the use of Python for scientific computing.
+We expect that many of you will have some experience with Python and its several packages: numpy, pytorch, pytoch geometric, etc., for the rest of you, we will provide a quick crash course both on the Python programming language and on the use of Python for scientific computing.

-To practice more with Python, numpy and Pytorch, we will assign 5 programming assignments.
-Submission of these assignments are optional but highly recommended.
-Correct submission of these assignments will have 5% extra bonus points.

 ## Grading: